 On the borders of the image the upper notation results inexistent pixel locations (like minus one - minus one).
 In these points our formula is undefined.
-A simple solution is to not apply the mask in these points and, for example, set the pixels on the borders to zeros:
+A simple solution is to do not apply the mask in these points and, for example, maintain the images previous values by copying these values over to these locations: